 - The text-based game ZZT was so named to appear at the bottom of Usenet listings.

 Web Original / Web Comics

-The photography company Kodak has a meaningless name, chosen because it was snappy, easy to remember, and George Eastman was a big fan of the letter K.
+- The photography company Kodak has a meaningless name, chosen because it was snappy, easy to remember, and founder George Eastman was a big fan of the letter K.

-After a Ben Franklin variety store in New Ulm, Minnesota lost the franchise rights, the owners swapped the N and B on the sign, then turned the N sideways, to spell out "Zen Franklib".
-The company still thought it was too close, so the store became "Zen Rfanklib".
+- After a Ben Franklin variety store in New Ulm, Minnesota lost the franchise rights, the owners swapped the N and B on the sign, then turned the N sideways, to spell out "Zen Franklib".
+The company still thought it was too close, so the store became "Zen Rfanklib" before it closed.

-The Ku Klux Klan's name contains no actual English words.
+- The Ku Klux Klan's name contains no actual English words.
 "Ku Klux" is thought to be a corruption of the Greek word "kuklos," meaning "circle."
+(Or it may be an onomatopoeic representation of a Dramatic Gun Cock.)
 "Klan" is obviously just a "kool" misspelling of "clan."